CrashCash/FlashAirScripts/README.md

 ### Warning

-Do not upload the same filename that is currently being printed, even if the file itself is identical.
-The printer will crash.
+Do not upload a file during a print, as that locks out the printer during the upload, so it can't read the gcode and it will crash.